Gmanicus/Gameboard/README.md

 Use this [invite](https://discordapp.com/oauth2/authorize?client_id=658509820957032458&permissions=10240&scope=bot) to invite the bot to your server.

+## Hosting

+If you wish to host the bot yourself, feel free to do so.
+It requires Python 3+.
+You will need to create a Pinterest account and enter the details into `credentials.txt`, as well as your bot's token.
+Please do not claim it is your own work however, and leave in the credits.

 ## Setup

 Upon joining your server, it will message the owner of the server with details to set it up.
 It is just a few commands that will take only a few moments: `setentry` `setpromo` and `addsection`